 The First Colony

 Especially consider beginning your adventure at the Fountain of Youth.
 While the name refers to a place of legend, the park itself yields a glimpse into authentic St. Augustine.
 Not far from Old Town, The Fountain of Youth Archaeological Park is tucked away in a quiet neighborhood.
 With a shady “old Florida” arched entrance, this 15-acre waterfront property may be the original location where Ponce de Leon landed in 1513 and eventually became the site of St. Augustine’s first settlement.
 In 1565, Pedro Menendez de Aviles was charged with creating the first Spanish settlement in Florida.
 Archeologists are currently excavating the property to discover even more about this first colony.
 The property includes the original “spring” or mythical “fountain of youth”, and also a mix of reconstructed settings that bring St. Augustine’s history to life.

 Fountain of Youth costumed re-enactors

-A Franciscan friar priest, Timucuan interpreters, and weapons demonstrators - all costumed re-enactors - share stories and tales of the period.
-Be sure to walk through the Tumucua family compound that was once part of the Tumucuan’s capital of Seloy.
-Adjacent to that setting, you’ll enter a thatched Mission called Nombre de Dios, complete with a rustic altar, choir loft and cypress beams.
-Next, take the waterfront path by the boathouse, which houses the chalupa, or utility boat.
+A Franciscan friar priest, Timucuan interpreters, and weapons demonstrators – all costumed re-enactors – share stories and tales of the period.
+Be sure to walk through the Timucua family compound that was once part of the Tumucuan’s capital of Seloy.
+Adjacent to that setting, you’ll enter a thatched Mission called Nombre de Dios, complete with a rustic altar, choir loft, and cypress beams.
+Then, take the waterfront path by the boathouse, which houses the chalupa, or utility boat.
 Continue to the weapons area where visitors can witness the cannon firing, and see the coastal sentry tower designed for impeding enemy threats and attacks.
-As Florida’s oldest attraction it is an ideal beginning to your visit.
+As Florida’s oldest attraction it is without a doubt an ideal beginning to your visit.

 U.S. oldest wooden schoolhouse